 - What money-saving tips do you have for people planning to travel for the Christmas holiday?

-In order to determine the best places to celebrate Christmas, WalletHub compared the 100 most populated cities across three key dimensions: 1) Traditions & Fun, 2) Observance, 3) Generosity, 4) Shopping and 5) Costs.
+In order to determine the best places to celebrate Christmas, WalletHub compared the 100 most populated cities across five key dimensions: 1) Traditions & Fun, 2) Observance, 3) Generosity, 4) Shopping and 5) Costs.

 We evaluated those dimensions using 33 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the most favorable conditions for celebrating Christmas.

 Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.
 In determining our sample, we considered only the city proper in each case, excluding cities in the surrounding metro area.
 For metrics marked with an asterisk (*), we used the square root of the population to calculate the population size in order to avoid overcompensating for minor differences across cities.

 Traditions & Fun - Total Points: 20